luxonis/depthai-hardware/BW1092_ESP32_Embedded_WIFI_BT/README.md

-# BW1092: Embedded DepthAI Reference Design with Onboard ESP32 for WiFi and BT [WIP]
+# BW1092: Embedded DepthAI Reference Design with Onboard ESP32 for WiFi and BT

 # Overview: